GummyKitteh/ict2201-p2-8/README.md

 (Ain Munirah Binte Makmor - ainmm00)

 ## How to Run
-- Install Python (at least Version 3.6)
+- Download and install Python (at least Version 3.6) from https://www.python.org/downloads/
-- Open command prompt in Administrator
+- Open command-line interpreter (Eg. Command prompt in windows)
-- Navigate command prompt to directory containing requirements.txt and app.py
+- Navigate to the directory containing requirements.txt
-- Run `pip install -r requirements.txt` to install required modules
+- Run `pip install -r requirements.txt` to install the required python modules as shown below:
+    - Werkzeug
+    - flask
+    - flask_sqlalchemy
+    - coverage
-- Run `python app.py` to run portal and keep command prompt running
+- Run `python app.py` in the same directory to run the web portal
-- Open Internet Edge or Google Chrome and enter the URL `http://localhost:5000/`
+- Open an internet browser and enter the URL `http://localhost:5000/`

 ## Development Workflow
 All development work is done on each team member's individual feature branch.
 Each team member will be working on their allocated features on their individual feature branch.
 An additional `Document branch` was created to allow all members to modify the `README.md` on this branch.
 To merge into `dev branch`, a member has to open a pull request on Github which will be reviewed by either Jia Cheng (Tech Lead) or Wen Jie (Assistant Tech Lead).
 Only Jia Cheng will be allowed to merge `dev branch` into `master branch`.
 The main reason for allocating several features to an individual branch is for ease of tracking pertaining to M3 grading.
-Since it is an extremely small project, creating a huge number of branches may in fact harm the implementation proccess instead.

 <img src="https://user-images.githubusercontent.com/90367927/144000696-f2e36988-a9ba-4cb5-a3cd-8cd8de243464.png" width="550" height="650">